Tyrn/wei/the-insider-en.typ

 him and  started calling him a sorcerer  of the basest type.
 Bemish inquired what exactly his sorcery was and received an answer.

-     "All your flashy  labels and commercials, cigarettes  and movies - they are all your  dirty  magic  and rituals.
+     "All your flashy  labels and commercials, cigarettes  and movies---they are all your  dirty  magic  and rituals.
 You  use  all this to  get  people together."